nedap/archie/README.md

     - ArchetypeValidator
     - RMQueries
     - RuleEvaluation
+    - RMQueryContext
     - ... probably more
+- RMQueryContext now needs a JAXBContext for the RM to function.
+You can use JAXBUtil.getArchieJaxbContext() for the openehr-rm
+- The ArchetypeRepository interface now has a getAll() method.
+It's likely this interface will be renamed or removed in the future in favor of what is now the FullArchetypeRepository
+- OverridingArchetypeRepository.addArchetype has been renamed to addExtraArchetype
 - ADLPArser.withConstrainsImposer has been removed.
 You can still do new ADLPArser(new RMConstraintsImposer()) if you want, or use it manually.
+- all datetime parsers are now located in com.nedap.archie.datetime.DateTimeParsers
+- CObject is now an abstract class, as it should be according to specs

 This README is out of date for this branch, but will be updated soon.
 It is up to date for the production version.